ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 Batteries are a key technology in our current energy transition - crucial in enabling low carbon renewable generation to replace dirty electricity.

-Operating a battery is a decision - how should we operate it?
+**Operating a battery is decision making** - how should we operate it?
 Depends on your goal - are you trying to maximize profit or save carbon?

-A common mindset in energy is to pretend that optimizing for money will also optimize carbon savings.
+A common mindset in energy is to assume that optimizing for money will also optimize carbon savings.

-This work shows this mindset is wrong - that there is a trade-off between making money and saving carbon when operating a battery.
+**This work shows this mindset is wrong** - that there is a trade-off between making money and saving carbon when operating a battery.

-This work shows that maximizing profit will **completely wipe out any environmental benefit** of the battery 50% of the time!
+This work shows that **maximizing profit will completely wipe out any environmental benefit** of the battery 50% of the time!

-In addition, this work calculates a carbon price - the price needed to correct for the misalignment between price and carbon signals.
+This work calculates the carbon price needed to correct for the misalignment between price and carbon signals.

 ## The 'just make money' fallacy

-In my career I've encountered the following:
+In my career I've encountered (and held!) the following perspective:

 > Environmentally effective climate action must be economically effective - we need to make money in order to save the planet.